solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension_outline.md

    4. Enable vector support.
       1. Brief intro to vector support in Azure PostgreSQL, with links for additional details.
       2. Install the `vector` extension.
+5. Database setup.
-4. Vector embeddings with Azure OpenAI
+6. Vector embeddings with Azure OpenAI
    1. Use `azure_openai` to create embeddings and then store the result using the `vector` data type.
    2. Retrieve rows that match a similarity search.
-5. Integrate Azure Cognitive Services
+7. Integrate Azure Cognitive Services.
+8. Clean up resources.